-I am a graduate from the University of Toronto’s DGP lab, as well as the Universidad de Buenos Aires.
-Prior to my position at MSR, I worked as a Senior Design Technologist and later UX Scientist at Amazon, and as a Scientist Microsoft.
+I am a graduate of the University of Toronto’s DGP lab, as well as the Universidad de Buenos Aires.
+Prior to my position at Microsoft Research, I worked as a Senior Design Technologist and later UX Scientist at Amazon, and as a Scientist Microsoft.